matthewsmawfield/TEP-GNSS/manuscript-code-longspan.md

 #### 3.4.1 Nutation Signatures

+**Objective**: Test whether the coherence field responds to Earth's rotational dynamics (Claim C).

+**Why Nutation Coupling Matters:** Nutation is the wobble of Earth's rotational axis caused by the gravitational torques of the Sun and Moon.
+Detection of coupling to nutation indicates the phenomenon responds to Earth's rotational dynamics—either directly or through coupling to orbital perturbations that nutation induces.
+Either pathway demonstrates sensitivity to multiple geophysical timescales and rules out simple, single-mechanism atmospheric or ionospheric effects, which are decoupled from Earth's rotational mechanics.

 Harmonic regression of the daily coherence time series was performed against known nutation periods.
 Results show coupling to Earth's rotational dynamics:

 | Nutation Component | Period | R² | p-value | Amplitude |